GreyCardinal69/Fluence/README.md

 ```
 *Note: `root` variables are initialized when the line of code is executed.
 Accessing a `root` variable before it has been assigned will return `nil`.*

+### Standard Library
+Fluence comes with a comprehensive standard library for File I/O, Math, Collections, and Timing.

+*   **[Full Standard Library Reference](docs/StandardLibrary.md)** – Complete documentation of all built-in functions and types.

 ## Examples

 ## A simple calculator in Fluence: